art + poetry

 mind

-I cling to for dear life
+I cling to my little kingdom

-the banality of my reality
+for the banality of my reality

 is too much to bear